afalenski/frl-wordpress/_pages/fsk-lab_de.md

 FSK-Lab is an open-source extension plugin to the Konstanz Information Miner (<a href="https://knime.org" target="_blank">KNIME</a>).
 FSK-Lab enables KNIME users to work with FSK models within KNIME.
 <h2>Installation</h2>
 <h3>Installing KNIME</h3>
 A running instance of KNIME is a prerequisite.
-It can be downloaded <a href="https://www.knime.org/downloads/overview" target="_blank">here</a> and installed following these <a href="https://tech.knime.org/installation-0" target="_blank">instructions</a>.
+It can be downloaded <a href="https://www.knime.org/downloads/overview" target="_blank">here.</a> Due to avoid installing issues under WINDOWS, the provided zip-version should be used and unzipped then.
+The KNIME folder itself can be placed and run from anywhere under Windows without admin rights.
+After starting KNIME, the user will be asked to create the KNIME-WORKSPACE, were all the workflows will be stored.
+After restarting KNIME, please make sure to select the right one to access your files (it will be preselected). </br>HINT: In order to avoid later issues, never copy the KNIME_WORKSPACE, import it only!</br>

+Please following these <a href="https://tech.knime.org/installation-0" target="_blank">instructions</a> to get further instructions how to install knime .
 In addition, there is the option to modify the KNIME.ini in the installation folder of KNIME while the program is not running:</br>
 1. The amount of RAM available in KNIME might be extended by changing the value in the line '-Xmx1024m'.
-An example would be '-Xmx4g' if 4GB (=4x1024m) of 8GB RAM should be used.</br>
+An example would be '-Xmx4g', if 4GB (=4x1024m) of 8GB RAM should be used.</br>
 2. If the connection to a KNIME-Server through KNIME fails, it might help to increase the response time.
 Simply add the line '-Dcom.knime.enterprise.client.connect-timeout=10000' to the ini-file.

 <h3>Installing FSK-Lab</h3>